Quezon, Isabela: Healthcare

 The Quezon Infirmary Hospital, Municipal Health Centers 1 and 2 and four barangay health stations basically provide the health and medical needs of the population of Quezon.
 The Quezon Infirmary Hospital located at the Poblacion serves the 15 barangays of the municipality and nearby barangays of Tabuk and Rizal in Kalinga Province and Paracelis in the Mountain Province.
 The hospital is solely funded by the local government of Quezon.
 It has 10 personnel complement which include 1 doctor, 3 nurses, 3 midwives, 2 utility workers and 1 clerk.
 The facility accommodates 10 beds for in-patients and offer/delivers health services which fall under primary level.

 With total live births of 467 viz-a-viz the total population of 21,669, the crude birth rate is 21.55 or around 22 live births per 1000 population.
-The number of medical consultation in Quezon is 2,716 or a consultation rate of 1.253 or 125 per 1000 population seek medical advise.
+The number of medical consultation in Quezon is 2,716 or a consultation rate of 1.253 or 125 per 1000 population seek medical advice.

 Crude death rate is 3.18 or 3 deaths per 1000 population.